ponylang/pony-patterns/content/code-sharing/notifier.md

 The notifier pattern is incredibly powerful.
 It makes it very easy for programmers to easily plug-in to existing functionality and get up and running.
 In the majority of specialization cases, the notifier pattern is probably what you want.
 However, there is one drawback that you need to be aware of for more advanced cases.

-Notifiers can not receive messages.
+Notifiers cannot receive messages.
 They can send messages to actors they hold references to, but they have no way to receive arbitrary messages.
 Access to the notifier is completely controlled by the encompassing actor.
 As limitations go, this usually isn't a problem.
 However, it can be problematic for some more advanced use-cases.
 If you find yourself needing to send messages to a notifier, we suggest you take a look at [the Mixin pattern](/code-sharing/mixin.html).